CAF referees head from DR Congo set for removal after AFCON 2025 final fallout

 Legit.ng previously reported that Olivier Kabene reacted to the towel saga between Moroccan ball boys and Senegal's second-choice goalkeeper Yehvann Diouf.

-The Congolese claimed that football rules banned non-football items from the pitch, and added that towels are not part of a goalkeeper's kits.
+The Congolese claimed that football rules banned non-football items from the pitch, and added that towels are not part of a goalkeeper's kit.

 Source: Legit.ng